 When negotiating if you want to differentiate the two for purposes of greater understanding, I advise you simply ask this question: “Now that you have told me what you want … what do you really need?”
 It is totally amazing how individuals will immediately move away from what they said they wanted into areas of more important need.
 Negotiators as a general rule will always start from the position of what they “want” and are willing to settle for what the truly “need.”

 Negotiations conclude with a contract or hand-shake

-Another myth is that negotiations end when individuals shake hands or sign agreements and contracts.
-In a lot of situations, that's when "post-negotiations" begin ... that's a period when people don't comply with the terms and conditions of the settlement and we have to sit down with them to discuss the reasons for their non-compliance.
-This appears to occur more often with labour-management negotiations.
+Another myth is that negotiations end when individuals shake hands or sign agreements or contracts.
+In a lot of situations, that’s when “post-negotiations” begin … that’s a period when for example sellers don’t comply with the terms and conditions of the agreement and buyers have to sit down with the sellers to discuss the reasons for their contract negotiation non-compliance.
+This appears to occur more often with labor-management negotiations.

 Aggressive negotiator superiority